 Where to start?
 Aristotle says ethos, pathos, logos: tell who you are, tell why you want or need or must tell something—then tell the something you came to tell.
 This held sway for about two millennia until Stan Freberg’s 1953 Billboard chart-topping Dragnet spoof wherein Just-the-facts-ma’am became an instant classic.
 Nowadays things are even easier since TED Talks™ affords rhetors grand and lame the ease to outsource ethos and pathos via predigested: “Why You Should Listen” capsules.

-First twenty-seven years in single 140-word minute’s worth:
+First twenty-seven years in a single 140-word minute’s worth:

 Born on the 20th anniversary of Pearl Harbor Day in a room across the University of Vermont green where Lafayette, on his 50th anniversary victory tour, had laid the cornerstone for a new library.